 Execution vs Idea: Why Being Right Still Loses Money

 Futures traders lose money even when they call direction correctly.
-This page breaks down every execution problem that kills a good idea.
+What blows them up isn’t the idea, it’s the chain of execution mistakes that follows it.

 1. Your Entry Is Too Early or Too Late

-Being “right” on direction is worthless if the entry is bad.
-Enter too early and you get stopped before the move.
-Enter too late and the move is already priced in.
+Direction doesn’t pay if the entry is wrong.
+Enter too early and you get clipped before the move actually starts.
+Enter too late and you’re buying after the easy part is gone, which turns a good call into a low-quality trade.

 4. Your Position Size Magnifies Every Wiggle